An Informational Interview can provide you with the opportunity to:

 Find someone to interview

-Blugold Career Network is an excellent place to find contacts.
-Your network is another way to find people to interview.
+Another way is to tap into your own personal network.
 If you need help finding someone to do an informational interview with, contact Career Services and schedule an appointment with a Career Counselor.

 Prepare for the interview